 Tax loss harvesting can be used in many situations, including when rebalancing your portfolio and trying to stay in a lower tax bracket.

 Tax loss harvesting is a complex strategy, so getting advice from a financial professional is important.

 Buy low and sell high.
 It’s the universal strategy for investing.
 With major stock market indices down significantly in 2022 due to factors like high inflation, rising interest rates and supply chain constraints, a portion of your portfolio may be in the red.
 Tax loss harvesting is a strategy that may provide some relief from investment losses by potentially reducing your tax liability.

-“Because of the increased volatility in the marketplace, investors who have realized gains may prefer to not remain in a particular position,” says John Campbell, senior wealth strategist for U.S. Bank Private Wealth Management.
+“Because of the increased volatility in the marketplace, investors who have realized gains may prefer to not remain in a particular position,” says Amit Poddar, senior vice president and market leader for U.S. Bank Private Wealth Management.
 “They may also want to increase their cash and liquidity position.
 Or, opportunistically, they may want to capture as much of the gains as they can in hopes of buying back into the market at an appropriate time.
 That's where tax loss harvesting comes into play.”

 Tax loss harvesting is when you sell securities for less than their cost basis, or the price you originally paid for them.
 This captures losses to offset gains you may have realized in other investments, including the sale of real estate, a business or another large asset.

 How you match your losses to gains depends on how long you held the assets.
 Typically, short-term losses—those you held for 12 months or less—are used first to offset short-term gains, and long-term losses of assets held for more than a year are used to offset long-term gains.
 If you have losses beyond the matching approach, you’re then allowed to apply short-term losses to long-term gains and long-term losses to short-term gains.